liberland/docs/regulations/drafts/order-on-governance-2.md

 1. The Minister of Finance shall perform a thorough audit of all finances which are in fact usable for Liberland, including dedicated private funds where needed.
 Other Provisional Government members shall aid him in this to the best of their abilities.
 2. The Minister of Finance shall quantify all the actual and projected expenses and create reports.
 He shall ensure that powerful and transparent reporting tools are in place to realize this goal.
 This Finance Report shall be published continuously if possible, quarterly if not.
-3. When that becomes financially feasible, the Minister of Finance shall without delay have a third party of high repute conduct an audit of the materials used to prepare the Finance Report and of all Liberland's operations.
+3. When it becomes financially feasible, the Minister of Finance shall, without delay, have a third party of high repute conduct an audit of the materials used to prepare the Finance Report and of all Liberland's operations.

 ### Article 15: Settlement Budget